raspberrypilearning/turtle-snowflakes/README.md

 ## Introduction

 Draw snowflakes with code using Python Turtle.
-This is great fun and a great way to start learning how to code with python.
-In this resource you will learn how to use a sequence of instructions to make shapes, how to use loops to repeat instructions and how to store information in variables.
+This is great fun and a great way to start learning how to code with Python.
+In this resource you will learn how to use a sequence of instructions to make shapes, how to use loops to repeat instructions, and how to store information in variables.

 ## What you will need